shan-weiqiang/shan-weiqiang.github.io/_posts/2026-06-19-python-c-extension-execution.md

 ### 4.1 Compilation: Source to Bytecode

-When Python encounters a class or function definition, it compiles the body into a code object:
+When Python encounters a class or function definition, it compiles the body into a code object (`c_ext_exec_python_config/config.py`):

 ```python
 class Config: